Applicants from the United Kingdom and the EU

 After I apply for undergraduate courses

-The University operates a centralised admissions service and all undergraduate applications are submitted to the Admissions Office.
-All applications are then checked to ensure they are complete and ready to be assessed by an Admissions Adviser.
+The University operates a centralised admissions service and all undergraduate applications are submitted to the Student Admissions Service.
+All applications are then checked to ensure they are complete and ready to be assessed by an Admissions Officer.

-During the assessment applications are checked for Fee Status, Criminal Conviction declaration and Disability declaration.
+During the assessment, applications are checked for Fee Status, Criminal Conviction declaration (if required) and any Disability declaration.
 In all instances further information will be requested from the applicant in line with Data Protection and Freedom of Information Policies (see policies and procedures).

 Undergraduate applications to courses with compulsory interview/selection visit are assessed for academic entry prior to being invited to interview.
 More information is in our section on Selection Visits.